-You may be excited to bundle up and enjoy a snow day, but some dogs aren’t so thrilled about going outside in that kind of weather — much less going to the bathroom in it.
-After all, would you do your business in less than ideal conditions if you didn’t have to?
-Thankfully, you don’t have to spend the whole winter cleaning up accidents.
+You may be excited to bundle up and enjoy a snow day, but some dogs aren’t so thrilled about going outside in snowy weather — much less going to the bathroom in it.
+After all, would you do your business standing barefoot in the snow if you didn’t have to?
+You don’t have to spend the whole winter cleaning up accidents.
 There are several strategies that can help teach your pup to do his business outside when it’s cold.
 You may need to try a combination of two or three of these methods to solve the problem.

 Create the Perfect Potty Area

 Snow can make your dog’s outdoor bathroom options less than ideal.
 He may not want to go in the snow or his regular potty spot might be buried.
 You can help him out by shoveling a space where he usually does his business that’s as close to the ground as possible and large enough for him to circle and squat when needed.
 If you’re unable to shovel, invest in some potty grass and place it near his regular potty area.

 Humans aren’t the only ones who should dress for the cold — some dogs may need a sweater or light coat in frigid weather.
 For instance, if your pup is small or has short legs, he may be more willing to go out in the snow — and go to the bathroom — if he’s appropriately bundled up.
 You should also bundle up and go outside with your dog – don’t just send him outside to do his business.
 Going out with him will also help you determine whether your dog needs extra protection from the cold.

 Make Going Outdoors Fun